Ensuring Accountability in AI: Researchers Call for Responsible-Use Labels in Healthcare

-In an article recently published in the journal Nature Computational Science, MIT Associate Professor Marzyeh Ghassemi and Boston University Associate Professor Elaine Nsoesie comprehensively discussed the need for responsible-use labels for artificial intelligence (AI) systems in healthcare.
+In an article recently published in the journal Nature Computational Science, MIT Associate Professor Marzyeh Ghassemi and Boston University Associate Professor Elaine Nsoesie discussed the need for responsible-use labels for artificial intelligence (AI) systems in healthcare.

 AI in Healthcare Needs Responsible Labels